randomizedid/ImgGenFromLyrics/README.md

 The second important thing is the seed, an integer used to generate different images (by giving same text and different seeds you will obtain different images), have fun experimenting with it! (right now the code assigns a random seed to every different line.

+For people also interested in stable diffusion and other uses, check Aleksa's resources and the other README file.

 Have fun with the algorithm, and let's all thank the open-source community for it!